davidtchiu/davidtchiu.github.io/teaching/cs475/hwk3.ls2/index.md

 #### Assignment
 As you may already know,  the `ls` UNIX command lists all files and directories in a given directory.
 Your task is to write a recursive version of the `ls` command so that it not only lists all files/directories in the current working directory, but also traverses all subdirectories.
 On top of the recursive descent into subdirectories, your version of `ls` must also also be able to perform a filename search.

-###### Starter Code

-Starter code for this assignment is provided on the github repo.
-You are not required to submit your code to me on Github, but it's strongly recommended that you do.

 #### Starter Code